Guided Meditations for your spiritual growth

 - Learn to consciously intuitively move and direct attention with intention.

-Most people live totally oblivious as to where their attention is.
+Most people live oblivious as to where their attention is.
 Attention is drawn to what grabs it.

 - Attention with intention directs your focus – what I call your Focal Awareness Point.